 - Choose seats or purchase Seat Plus for extra leg room.
 A seat number is automatically allocated to each passenger.
 You can choose a different seat for you and for the people you are traveling with using the cabin layout.

-- Print your baggage tags and receipts at home (only available with the options to print or receive your boarding pass by e-mail; color printing required for flights departing from the European Union; reusable baggage tag holders to be provided at the airport).
+- Print your baggage tags and receipts at home (only available with the option to print or receive your boarding pass by e-mail; color printing required for flights departing from the European Union; reusable luggage tag holders to be provided at the airport).